 There are outlets for future research that we identify from this study.

 First, in our study, we followed the suggestions of using the direct method of measuring CSE (Judge et al., 2002) as compared to the indirect method.
 The indirect method of measuring CSE typically involves calculating each of the four personality constructs of CSE.
-Chang et al. (2012) indicated that the use of indirect method using item- or trait-level data enables researchers to examine the effects of each of the traits on outcome variables.
+Chang et al. (2012) indicated that the use of an indirect method using item- or trait-level data enables researchers to examine the effects of each of the traits on outcome variables.
 The direct method combines all four constructs into one total construct.
-Our choice to consider the direct approach is due to the advantage of the direct method regarding the length of the measures, which is important given our respondents are entrepreneurs.
+Our choice to consider the direct approach is due to the advantage of the direct method regarding the length of the measures, which is important given that our respondents are entrepreneurs.
 However, this means that we were not able to suggest whether the relationship is indeed not driven only by a single personality factor but rather by total CSE.
-Nevertheless, our significant finding suggested that the direct method of measuring CSE to be important.
-However, future studies might consider using indirect method of measuring CSE, when practical, to have better understanding on the issue.
+Nevertheless, our significant finding suggested that the direct method of measuring CSE is important.
+However, future studies might consider using indirect methods of measuring CSE, when practical, to have better understanding on the issue.

 Second, our data were gathered in Indonesia.
-This means that our findings are bound by cultural impact.
-It might be interesting to test this study in other cultures to investigate whether the same results will be found.
-Indeed, past research (Luthans, Zhu, & Avolio, 2006) has found that in studying personality and its impact on attitudes and behavior, the cultural aspect had some significant effects on the results.
-Therefore, our study contributes towards existing research on CSE in regard to its generalizability.
-However, as our respondents only come from a single country, we suggest future research to test whether the results of this study will be replicable to other cultures.
+This means that our findings are bound by cultural impacts or influences.
+It might be interesting to test this study in other cultures to see whether the same results will be found.
+Indeed, past research (Luthans, Zhu & Avolio, 2006) found that in studying personality and its impact on attitudes and behavior, the cultural aspect had some significant effects on the results.
+Therefore, our study contributes toward existing research on CSE in regard to its generalizability.
+However, as our respondents only come from a single country, we suggest that future research test whether the results of this study will be replicable in other cultures.

 Finally, as we employed a self-reported cross-sectional design, our study may suffer from common method bias.
 Our tests of common method bias indicated that common method variance was not a pervasive problem in the study.
 Moreover, social desirability bias might not be much of an issue for business owners as participants.
 However, we suggest future studies to consider a multi-source rating approach, such as self-rating in combination with family member’s rating, or to employ an experimental study.

-Acknowledgement
+Acknowledgment

 This study is supported by the multidisciplinary research grant 2015 of the Universitas Indonesia.